-- levels of worldwide and domestic supplies; - capacities of domestic and foreign refineries; - ability of members of the Organization of Petroleum Exporting Countries ("OPEC") to agree to and maintain oil price and production controls, and price and level of imports;

-- disruption in supply; - political instability or conflict in oil-producing regions; - level of demand from consumers, agricultural producers and other customers; - price and availability of alternative fuels; - availability of pipeline capacity; and - domestic and foreign governmental regulations and taxes.
+- levels of worldwide and domestic supplies; - · capacities of domestic and foreign refineries; - ability of members of the Organization of Petroleum Exporting Countries and other countries that are significant producers of oil to agree to and maintain oil price and production controls, and the price and level of imports; - disruption in supply; - political instability or conflict in oil-producing regions; - level of demand from consumers, agricultural producers and other customers; - price and availability of alternative fuels; - availability of pipeline capacity; and - domestic and foreign governmental regulations and taxes.

-The long-term effects of these and other conditions on the prices of crude oil and refined petroleum products are uncertain and ever-changing.
+Many of these factors resulted in significant volatility in crude oil, refined petroleum products and natural gas supplies and prices during the period of the COVID-19 pandemic prior to August 31, 2020.
+Additional volatility is expected to occur during the remainder of the pandemic and that volatility may be significant.
+The long-term effects of this volatility and other conditions on the prices of crude oil, refined petroleum products and natural gas are uncertain and ever-changing.
 Increases in crude oil prices without a corresponding increase in the prices of our refined petroleum products, and decreases in crude oil prices with larger corresponding decreases in the prices of our refined petroleum products, would reduce our net income.
 Accordingly, we expect our margins and the profitability of our energy business to fluctuate, possibly significantly, over time.